 “Let’s cut to the chase, literally,” Chainsaw squawked, shifting in his seat.
 “What’s the plan?
 And how do you expect me, with my experience, to fix ‘that you are generally disliked by most people’?”

 “That’s just it, Chainsaw!
 I need to change that narrative!”
 Meghan leaned forward, clasping her hands.
-“We’ve got Archewell, our foundation and production company.
-We’ve done the Netflix docuseries, Harry & Meghan, Live to Lead, Heart of Invictus.
+“We’ve got foundations and production companies.
+We’ve done the Netflix docuseries.
 All generally failures to actually put eyes on the screen, asses in the seats.
-And my new lifestyle show, With Love, Meghan, just got renewed!
-Then there’s Harry’s polo series, And NO, it’s not about his wedding tackle being bounced around by me..
-We’re even turning a book into a movie, Meet Me at the Lake.”
+And then there’s Harry’s polo series, and NO, it’s not about his wedding tackle being bounced around by me..”

 Chainsaw just tilted his head.
 “So, more TV.
-Gee… that so Groundbreaking.
+Gee Wiz … that so Groundbreaking (sarcastic tone obvious).
 Is that supposed to make people suddenly adore you?
 Because last I checked, streaming numbers don’t always translate to public affection.
-You might as well go with remake of Gilligan’s Island”
+You might as well go with a remake of Gilligan’s Island”

 “Boring!!!”
 Chainsaw scoffed.
 “Do you truly think a podcast is going to make people forget… everything else?
 My posts on my website gets more engagement.
 People just want to hear me and my thoughts, plain and simple.”